mikemey/sublog/README.md

 # SuBlog - a Python blog server

-Basic blog server for publishing posts, data stored in local sql lite DB.
+Basic blog server for publishing posts, using django as web framework.

 ### Start server